 A legislative provision grants access to the German labor market.

 There are no preferential workers available for the concrete job and the conditions of employment are comparable with those of domestic employees (labor market test).

-The German Law and Legislation ar completely different for various forms of candidates: The law permits extremely practiced staff to remain in Federal Republic of Germany for an extended time, or for good, whereas low-skilled staff ar employed seasonally or for brief term.
+The German Law and Legislation are completely different for various forms of candidates: The law permits extremely practiced staff to remain in the Federal Republic of Germany for an extended time, or for good, whereas low-skilled staff is employed seasonally or for a brief term.
 For low and middle-skilled staff, the document needed is Temporary Residence allow, that may be issued for one or two years, with the extension chance.

 After moving to Germany from another Country, the temporary residence(TR) permit is the first type of permit that most foreign nationals get.
 It creates a basis for a more permanent stay in Germany.
 One of the requirements for the permanent permit is to have the temporary permit for a specified period of time, issued for the employment purposes.
 The candidate can initially start job hunt from home country, or he can get a Germany Job Seeker Visa to go and search for one within Germany.
 Either way, after he gets an employment offer, he can apply for a temporary residence permit.
 He is not allowed to start working before obtaining the document.

 This type of work permit targets highly skilled candidates, that can be issued for longer engagements.
 Highly skilled employees mean that they have completed a higher education degree such as a bachelor’s or a master’s degree.
 The candidates that are likely to get this documents are individuals with the IT, engineering, and science background.
 The job that the candidate is engaged in must be related to his educational background.
 The EU Blue Card is valid for four years and those who have it can then immediately get a permanent residence permit if they maintain their jobs.